-Based on our professional judgement we determined the materiality for the financial statements as a whole at CZK 40 million (2020: CZK 170 million).
-The materiality is determined with reference to total assets (0.8%).
-We consider total assets as the most appropriate benchmark because CETIN Finance B.V. is a financing vehicle that provides financing to its parent CETIN a.s.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at CZK 40 million (2021: CZK 40 million).

+The materiality for the financial statements as whole is determined with reference to total assets (0,8%).
+We consider total assets as the most appropriate benchmark because CETIN Finance B.V. is a financing vehicle that provides financing to its parent CETIN a.s..
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.